 Only the destination of the lower-order byte in the table is well-defined, the other bits of the table word are transferred to the lower portion of TBLH, and the remaining 1-bit words are read as "0".
 The Table Higher-order byte register (TBLH) is read only.
-The table pointers, TBLP and TBHP, are read/write registers, which indicate the table location.
-Before accessing the the table, the locations must be placed in the TBLP and TBHP registers (if the configuration option has disabled TBHP then the value in TBHP has no effect).
-TBLH is read only and cannot be restored.
-If the main routine and the ISR (Interrupt Service Routine) both employ the table read instruction, the contents of the TBLH in the main routine are likely to be changed by the table read instruction used in the ISR and errors can occur.
-Using the table read instruction. in the main routine and the ISR simultaneously should be avoided.
+The table pointer (TBLP, TBHP) is a read/write register (07H, 1FH), which indicates the table location.
+Before accessing the table, the location must be placed in the TBLP and TBHP (If the configuration option TBHP is disabled, the value in TBHP has no effect).
+The TBLH is read only and cannot be restored.
+If the main routine and the ISR (Interrupt Service Routine) both employ the table read instruction, the contents of the TBLH in the main routine are likely to be changed by the table read instruction used in the ISR.
+Errors can occur.
+In other words, using the table read instruction in the main routine and the ISR simultaneously should be avoided.

 However, if the table read instruction has to be applied in both the main routine and the ISR, the interrupt should be disabled prior to the table read instruction.
 It will not be enabled until the TBLH has been backed up.
 All table related instructions require two cycles to complete the operation.
 These areas may function as normal program memory depending on the requirements.

-Once TBHP is enabled, the instruction "TABRDC [m]" reads the Program Memory data as defined by the TBLP and TBHP values.
-If the Program Memory code option has disabled TBHP, the instruction "TABRDC [m]" reads the Program Memory data as defined by TBLP only in the current Program Memory page.
+Once TBHP is enabled, the instruction "TABRDC [m]" reads the ROM data as defined by TBLP and TBHP value.
+Otherwise, the configuration option TBHP is disabled, the instruction "TABRDC [m]" reads the ROM data as defined by TBLP and the current program counter bits.